 Elon Musk reinstates Trump's Twitter account 22 months after it was suspended

-Elon Musk reinstated Donald Trump's account on Twitter on Saturday, reversing a ban that has kept the former president off the social media site for more than 22 months — since a pro-Trump mob attacked the U.S. Capitol on Jan.
-6, 2021, as Congress was poised to certify Joe Biden's election victory.
+Elon Musk reinstated former President Donald Trump's account on Twitter Saturday, reversing a ban that had kept Trump off the social media site for more than 22 months — since a pro-Trump mob attacked the U.S. Capitol on Jan.
+6, 2021, as Congress was poised to certify President Biden's election victory.

-Musk made the announcement in the evening after holding a poll that asked Twitter users to click "yes" or "no" on whether Trump's account should be reinstated.
+Musk made the announcement after holding a poll that asked Twitter users to click "yes" or "no" on whether Trump's account should be reinstated.
 The "yes" vote won, with 51.8%.

 "The people have spoken.
 Trump will be reinstated.
 Vox Populi, Vox Dei," Musk tweeted, using a Latin phrase meaning "the voice of the people, the voice of God."

 Shortly afterward Trump's account, which had earlier appeared as suspended, reappeared on the platform complete with his former tweets, more than 59,000 of them.
-However his followers were gone, at least initially, but their numbers topped 2 million in about an hour and a half.
+His followers were initially gone, but appeared to be restored by Sunday morning, when they topped 72 million.

-It was not clear whether Trump would actually return to Twitter, and although his account was restored, he had not tweeted as of 9:30 p.m.
-Eastern time Saturday.
+It was not clear whether Trump would actually return to Twitter, and although his account was restored, he had not tweeted as of late Saturday night.

 Musk's decision came four days after Trump announced his candidacy for the presidency in 2024.